 "We have sixty families in a special two-year program.
 We decided that half, thirty families, would be from the Arab community.
 You know, to deal with the whole thing of living together.
 It was our kind of choice, to promote equality because this is a mixed city.
 But when they suggested that I coordinate the program, they never told me how to screen the future participants.
-They said 'sixty families'.
-So for me it was completely natural to understand that I would take thirty-thirty."
+They said 'sixty families.'
+So for me it was completely natural to understand that I would take thirty–thirty."

-Clearly, this quote shows that in addition to respondents’ views of social services in mixed cities, study participants’ own personal values were also present in the use of discretion.
+Clearly, this quote shows that, in addition to respondents’ views of social services in mixed cities, study participants’ own personal values shaped their exercise of discretion.

 Adaptation of welfare programs to the needs of mixed cities

-Participants described several anecdotes of street-level management of policy surrounding issues of lack of adaptation of programs to mixed cities.
-Research participants from the three cities reported that they made significant changes in national programs in order to address the unique characteristics of mixed cities.
-One of the Jewish participants described how a program for new immigrants was modified in order to enable the city's Arab population to participate:
+Participants described several anecdotes of street-level management of policy in the service of adapting existing programs to the needs of mixed cities.
+Research participants from all three cities reported that they made significant changes in national programs to address the unique characteristics of the communities in which they worked.
+One of the Jewish participants described how a program for new immigrants was modified to enable the city's Arab population to participate:

 Participant: "This is a program that works well.
 But by definition it was a program for immigrants, to promote the integration of the local Jewish community with the new Jewish immigrants. "